What is an interpersonal protective order?

 - commit any acts of dating violence and abuse, stalking, or sexual assault;

-- throw away or damage any of your property;
+- throw away or damage any of your property or joint property;

-- come within 500 feet of you and any other person identified in the order; and/or
+- come within 500 feet of you or another person;

 If the abuser lives in a different state, can I still get an order against him/her?

 When you and the abuser live in different states, the judge may not have “personal jurisdiction” (power) over an out-of-state abuser.
 This means that the court may not be able to grant an order against him/her.